An essay on how to make your writings and posts more readable and approachable.

 Join Friends Worldwide: the freshest social network for chatting with friends around the world.

 Dope music mixes through the years -- the end of the year playlists.
+An intro to the annual Dope Mixtape Exchange.

 Through time taken in reflection and introspection, I've outlined my ideal impact.
 This is my attempt to define and document what I want to do with my life.